Digital Marketing Adjustments for 2020 and Beyond

 An Example of Successful Pivoting

-In 2018, BoxCrush built an online store for a local client.
+In 2018, BoxCrush web design company built an online store for a local client.
 Virtual store visitors would often browse the online product selection, then go to a brick-and-mortar location to make a purchase.
 The client offered an “Order Online, Pick Up in Store” option, too.
 Starting in mid-March 2020, however, the messaging changed to include curbside pickup, and their online business grew exponentially.

 Sales and web traffic remained strong in April 2020.
 While many businesses paused their Google Ads in April 2020, this BoxCrush client doubled down on promoting curbside pickup through Google Ads, which boosted their online sales from organic, direct, and paid search traffic.